Kenyan insurtech startup Pula raises $6M Series A to derisk smallholder farmers across Africa – TechCrunch

 Through its partnerships with banks, governments and agricultural input companies, Pula is at the center of an ecosystem that provides insurance to smallholder farmers and has amassed 50 insurance partners and six reinsurance partners.

-Its clientele includes the likes of the World Food Programme and Central Bank of Nigeria as well as the Zambian and Kenyan governments.
-Social enterprises like One Acre Fund, startups like Apollo Agriculture, and agribusiness giants like Flour Mills and Export Trading Group are also among Pula’s clients.
+Its clientele includes the likes of the World Food Programme and Central Bank of Nigeria, as well as the Zambian and Kenyan governments.
+Social enterprises like One Acre Fund, startups like Apollo Agriculture and agribusiness giants like Flour Mills and Export Trading Group are also among Pula’s clients.

 Co-CEOs with agricultural backgrounds

 When Goslinga met Njeru in 2008, she worked for Syngenta Foundation for Sustainable Agriculture (SFSA).
-There, she started Kilimo Salama, as a micro-insurance program for more than 200,000 farmers in Kenya and Rwanda.
-She met Njeru who was the lead actuary at UAP Insurance, a partner to the Kilimo Salama program, at the time.
+There, she started Kilimo Salama as a micro-insurance program for more than 200,000 farmers in Kenya and Rwanda.
+She met Njeru, who was the lead actuary at UAP Insurance, a partner to the Kilimo Salama program, at the time.

 After staying with Syngenta for six years and recognising the need to provide standard insurance products for smallholder farmers, Goslinga left to start Pula with Njeru in 2015.
 However, it wasn’t until two years later that Njeru joined fulltime as he had a six-year engagement with Deloitte South Africa from 2012 as a consultant actuary.
 The pair both act as co-CEOs.